Carnagion/dissertation/interim/interim.typ

     ),
 ) <branch-and-bound-pseudocode>

+This version of branch-and-bound exploits the characteristics of complete orders between sets of separation-identical aircraft as previously mentioned in @complete-orders by passing around the indices of the last-added aircraft in each separation-identical set as a parameter.
+By doing so, the algorithm does not ever swap around the orders of two aircraft from the same set, and is able to prune the search space further than if it were simply picking the next aircraft from the set of all aircraft.

 === Bounding

 A sequence's lower bound -- i.e. the best possible value for that sequence, assuming all future aircraft are scheduled with no delays -- can simply be calculated using the objective function as described in @objective-function-equation.

 However, it is more efficient to update the bounds of the current sequence in each iteration by passing them around as a parameter as seen in @branch-and-bound-pseudocode.
 This avoids having to re-calculate them from scratch in every iteration and leads to a noticeable decrease in run time, especially for larger instances with more aircraft to sequence.

 To further prune the solution search space, an estimate for the upper bound of a runway sequence is obtained by assigning take-off times to each remaining (yet to be sequenced) aircraft, as outlined in @upper-bound-pseudocode.
 This assumes a fixed separation of one minute between all of them.
 De-icing times for these aircraft are also calculated in a similar manner, disregarding the actual duration required to go through the process.
+The pseudocode for upper bound estimation is shown below in @upper-bound-pseudocode:

 #algorithm(
     caption: [Estimation of the upper bound for a runway sequence],